 We are currently accepting applicants for our next cohort that will complete the program in 2 years.
-The cohort program will be fully online beginning in August 2022 and will include two courses each semester including one summer session.
+The cohort program will be fully online and will include two courses each semester including one summer session.

-To apply, you will need to submit transcripts for all universities previously attended (with a minimum undergraduate GPA of 3.0), a personal statement, a current resume, and three letters of recommendation.
-We don’t require GRE scores or entrance exams for this program.
+To apply, you will need to submit transcripts from all universities previously attended (with a minimum undergraduate GPA of 3.0), a personal statement, a current resume, and three letters of recommendation.
+We do not require GRE scores or entrance exams for this program.
 In your personal statement, indicate your interest in the reading education cohort and the K-12 teaching experiences that prepare you for this concentration area.
 In the application system drop-down menus, look for Curriculum and Instruction, M.Ed., Distance Education (DE), New literacies and Global Learning, Reading Education.

 About the Program

-WHY: Ensuring the reading proficiency for the students of North Carolina has never been more important.
+WHY: Ensuring reading proficiency for the students of North Carolina has never been more important.
 The College of Education at NC State University is pleased to announce a cohort-based sequence of courses centered around developing teacher content and pedagogical knowledge of evidence-based reading instruction.

 WHAT: The sequence of literacy education courses acknowledges the complexity of reading instruction and the diverse needs of our young readers.
 To address these challenges, course topics include implementing diagnostic assessments and interventions aligned with the science of reading, solving problems of practice in reading education, cultivating digital and global perspectives on literacy learning, researching effective schoolwide reading programs and practices, and developing leadership in literacy education.